Samizo-AITL/Edusemi-Plus/archive/README.md

 - Preserve materials of **historical and technical significance**
 - Record **tacit knowledge**, **design reasoning**, and **process engineering insights**
-- Provide resources for **educational generation and prompt-based exercises** using ChatGPT and other tools
+- Enable use as **educational generation and prompt-based exercises** via ChatGPT and related tools

 ---